Hazell v Hammersmith and Fulham LBC: Reaction

 The reaction of banks and financial institutions to the judgment has been described as "furious".
 Having entered into transactions with local authorities in good faith, the banks now found themselves embroiled in costly litigation to unwind hundreds of financial contracts at great expense.
 Various suggestions were made that the decision might imperil London's reputation as a financial centre.
 The reaction of the local authorities is reported to have been mixed; whilst many councils were relieved of potentially large liabilities, their officials had nonetheless effectively been found to have engaged in unlawful conduct.
 Furthermore, the local authorities also had to face the unpleasant prospect of litigation to unwind the swaps.

 Although Hammersmith and its ratepayers were saved from a potentially massive and crippling financial exposure, the picture that the case painted was not at all a pretty one.
-And, as has been pointed out, for all the criticisms that are made of the chaos that the decision caused, ultimately, the doctrine of ultra vires functioned as it was supposed to - protecting persons (the ratepayers) from the effects of persons wielding executive power in doing things that they were not supposed to do.
+And, as has been pointed out, for all the criticisms that are made of the chaos that the decision caused, ultimately, the doctrine of ultra vires functioned as it was supposed to – protecting persons (the ratepayers) from the effects of persons wielding executive power in doing things that they were not supposed to do.

 The banks made some attempts to have retrospective legislation passed to legalise the swaps, but were not successful in doing so.

 Aftermath

 The decision led to a torrent of litigation unwinding swap transactions entered into with local authorities.
 In his judgment Lord Templeman referred to there being "about 400" open swaps between banks and local authorities.
 Many councils had multiple open positions.
 In a subsequent case management hearing, Hirst J indicated that over 200 separate sets legal proceedings were ongoing.
 These are often collectively referred to as the "swaps cases".
-Many of these cases settled before trial, but the cases that did not included:
+Many of these cases were settled before trial, but the cases which were not included: